29next/developer-docs/docs/api/campaigns.md

 ## Getting Started

-To get started, create a new campaign with a package mapped to a product in your account.
+To get started, create a new campaign with a package mapped to a product in your store.
 Use the examples below with your **Campaign API Key** to get started using the Campaigns API.

 ### Create Cart